-Banks, credit unions, loan brokers, and other financial institutions are authorized to offer an application for the Paycheck Protection Program Loans.
+Banks, credit unions, loan brokers, and other financial institutions are authorized to offer an application for the Paycheck Protection Program loans.
 For most small business owners, an online provider is the best solution.
 However, there are certain circumstances when a different lender or financial institution would work better.

-While many banks are offering this program, some are restricting it to borrowers who already have a business checking account with the bank.
+While many banks offer this program, some are restricting it to borrowers who already have a business checking account with the bank.
 These banks are a good choice if your business has a complicated application process.
 Most small businesses should be able to apply for a PPP loan online.
 The advantage of online lenders is their ability to process applications quickly and their ability to access funding from multiple sources to ensure applications are funded.

 Paycheck Protection Program Loan Application Process